xpring-eng/Xpring-JS/README.md

 ## Installation

-Xpring-JS utilizes two components to access the Xpring platform.
+Xpring-JS utilizes two components to access the Xpring Platform:
 1) The Xpring-JS client side library (This library)
 2) A server side component that handles requests from this library and proxies them to an XRP node.